google sheets

 Yes, Google Sheets allows you to share your finance spreadsheet with friends and family for feedback.

-Creating a finance spreadsheet in Google Sheets can be a complex task that involves various steps and precise data management.
+Creating a finance spreadsheet in Google Sheets can be complex and time-consuming, requiring extensive knowledge of functions and features.